Recruitment Software

 • Candidate management tailored to your sectors.
 Custom fields, tagging structures, and search logic designed for the specific information that matters in your market.
 A healthcare recruiter needs different candidate attributes from a tech recruiter.
 The system captures exactly what your consultants need to make fast, accurate matches.

-• Job board integrations you control.
-Direct connections to Reed, Totaljobs, CV-Library, Indeed, LinkedIn, and any specialist boards you use.
+• Job board posting built into your system.
+Your system can post directly to Reed, Totaljobs, CV-Library, Indeed, LinkedIn, and any specialist boards you use.
 Multi-posting with per-board customisation.
 Application parsing that feeds directly into your pipeline with your categorisation rules applied automatically.

 • Compliance built into the workflow.
 Right-to-work checks, reference collection, DBS tracking, IR35 assessments, AWR monitoring.
 Each sector has different compliance requirements.
 The system enforces yours, not a generic set.
 Document expiry alerts, audit trails, and GDPR-compliant data retention policies are embedded, not bolted on.